-- Power Flow Allocation: As discussed in the power flow coloring section (Section 4.1), our power flow allocation method just assumes perfect mixing of power through each node and therefore does not capture relevant restrictions or modifications of the actual allocation one might give to the power flows.
+- Interdependency of Hours: We treat each hour as independent, but the equilibrium build-out of the power sector is influenced by the combined shape of increasing demand across hours, and operational constraints of the electric sector means the dispatch in one hour can influence the dispatch in another hour.
+Ultimately, this means that Cambium's hourly LRMER values (which were derived from model runs that scaled up load in all hours equally) are only estimates of the change in emissions from changes in load that follows different hourly patterns. - Power Flow Allocation: As discussed in the power flow coloring section (Section 5.3), our power flow allocation method just assumes perfect mixing of power through each node and therefore does not capture relevant restrictions or modifications of the actual allocation one might give to the power flows.
 For example, restrictions on the amount of generation from coal plants that can be imported into California would not necessarily be respected.
-Cross-state contracts for electricity bundled with RECs, for renewable portfolio standard compliance, might also not be captured. - Year-Over-Year Values: For Cambium databases, we calculate these LRMER values for every other year.
-Our assumption is that analysts would apply these year-over-year values for the duration of the intervention they are analyzing (e.g., an analysis of an asset with a 10-year lifetime starting in 2020 would incorporate the five values from 2020 through 2028).
-Given that this is an evolving area of research, we do not yet know how reasonable it is to estimate the emissions impact of an intervention with these year-over-year values. - Unbundled REC Tracking: Similar to the power flow accounting issue, some state RPS policies can be at least partially satisfied through unbundled RECs purchased from out-of-state.
-For some purposes, it may be reasonable to include these RECs when estimating the emissions induced by load in a region (i.e., if unbundled RECs were taken into account, the emissions induced by load would be considered less than if the RECs were ignored). - Interdependency of Hours: We treat each hour as independent, but the equilibrium build-out of the power sector is influenced by the combined shape of increasing demand across hours, and operational constraints of the electric sector means the dispatch in one hour can influence the dispatch in another hour.
-The generation that serves a particular hour's demand would likely be different if, for example, that increase was just for that hour, relative to whether it was part of a span of increased demand that included neighboring hours. - Transmission Losses: Our method does not currently accurately capture the effects of transmission losses, because those losses are represented as a load, which dilutes the actual emission rate induced by an increase in load.
+Cross-state contracts for electricity bundled with RECs, for renewable portfolio standard compliance, might also not be captured. - Year-Over-Year Values: For Cambium databases, we calculate these LRMER values for every other year based on a perturbation of load during that year.
+The intention is that analysts would apply these year-over-year values for the duration of the intervention they are analyzing (e.g., an analysis of an asset with a 10-year lifetime starting in 2020 would incorporate the five values from 2020 through 2028).
+The accuracy of using year-over-year values to estimate the lifetime impacts of interventions has not been explicitly studied. - Transmission Losses: Our method does not currently accurately capture the effects of transmission losses, because those losses are represented as a load, which dilutes the actual emission rate induced by an increase in load. - Unknown elasticity: Our method produces a single LRMER based on model runs that perturbed end-use load by 5%.
+The sensitivity of LRMER values to different levels of perturbation (e.g., decreases in load or significantly larger increases) has not been rigorously studied.